This Discussion channel is currently closed.

 Default_avatar

-Susan Norgaard almost 6 years ago
+Susan Norgaard over 6 years ago

 I would not recommend issuing a certificate for the wind towers in Yellow Medicine County.
 These wind towers are larger than Crazy Horse Monument.....TALLER than CRAZY HORSE....these are not the small wind towers that are in Brookings County or over by Toronto.
 One of the heads from Mount Rushmore will fit in the eye of Crazy Horse.
 These towers are too tall, too loud and too destructive to the views of this area.
 I can not imagine the amount of noise they will produce over the water.
 You can hear someone talking from across the lake so I can only imagine the sound these wind towers will produce....I believe it will be unbearable.
 Also it is not only the noise you hear but the vibrations in your inner ear that cause many people to get ill from vertigo, migraine headaches, nausea and sleepless nights from the noise.
 I don't believe a lot of people realize how bad these will be until they are up and it is too late.
 It's not like you can change your mind and take them down.
 I don't want to sell my home and loose a lot of the value due to the wind turbines.
 At a minimal, please give Lake Cochrane a 3 mile set back.
 Thank you for your consideration.